 This study targets individuals with Down syndrome and people dealing/taking care of them.
 The research focuses on the factual idea, if our society is ready to discard prejudices on children with Down syndrome, and also to figure out what is the possibility to influence the others with their negative or positive perception.
-The instruments used are closed-ended questionnaires designed by "Beder" University College and "Aleksander Moisiu" University students at the Department of Educational Sciences with a sample of 133 students.
+The instruments used are closed-ended questionnaires at the "Beder College University" and 'Aleksander Moisiu University' for student in Bachelor at the Department of Education Sciences with a sample of 133 students.
 The basic data as primary research is taken from parents that have children with Down syndrome who can better understand and explain the challenges that they face.
 Most of parents are initially shocked when they learn that their child has a Down syndrome.
 The overtaking of the first difficulties is accompanied with another feeling of love and gratefulness by understanding that their child is just like the others.

 Actually, this is the focus of this research, emphasizing the fact that Down syndrome is not an illness, it is just a developmental disability and the society must treat such a category equally with the other children and not prejudicing them.
+Conclusion is that, unfortunately our society is not ready to bring to life a child with Down syndrome.
+And they still do not know what Down syndrome in the reality means.